1MikeMakuch/muzikbrowzer/README.md

+A unique digital music browser/player, IMHO the only one worth a shit.

 http://www.muzikbrowzer.com

 Todo: I'd like to port this to something multi platform, either QT or java.
 Like to find others interested in joining in on the effort.